open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

     B-->D["Prometheus (metrics)"];
 ```

-Let's clone the otelsql repository here and run the example.
-I will walk you
-through some of the most important lines of code.
+Let's clone the otelsql repository here and run the example and take a look at the most important lines of code.

 ```sh
 git clone https://github.com/XSAM/otelsql.git